 Queensland cultural heritage legislation requires land users to take all reasonable and practical measures to ensure their activity does not harm Aboriginal or Torres Strait Islander cultural heritage.

 The department is able to provide a range of services to help Indigenous enterprises grow.

 If you're planning on travelling through Queensland, you need to know about alcohol restrictions.

 Build a community profile containing information and data about Queensland's first nation peoples and the communities they live in.

 Assistance and support for Aboriginal and Torres Strait Islander people completing Year 12.

-If you are an Aboriginal or Torres Strait Islander person and you or your family were born in Queensland, the Government may be able to help you find information about your personal history.
+If you are an Aboriginal or Torres Strait Islander Queenslander, the government may be able to help you find information about your personal history.